venugoapalreddy/biztalk-docs/biztalk/core/simple-type-derivation-using-the-restriction-mechanism.md

  Depending on the base data type you select, different properties are available to be set in this new category.
 For example, if the base data type is numeric, the properties **MaxFacet Type** (when **MaxFacet Value** is set), **MaxFacet Value**, **MinFacet Type** (when **MinFacet Value** is set), and **MinFacet Value** are available for defining an inclusive or exclusive range of allowed values.
 If the base data type is a string type, the **Length**, **Maximum Length**, and **Minimum Length** properties are available for constraining the length of the string.

- For more information about the various restriction properties of field nodes, see the **Field Element Node Properties** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+ For more information about the various restriction properties of field nodes, see the <strong>Field Element Node Properties</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  When you first change a **Field Element** node or **Field Attribute** node from having a data type to having a base data type (thereby starting the process of simple type derivation), leave the **Derived By** property set to **Restriction**, and provide an enumeration-based restriction to the allowed string values, you can observe the following changes in the corresponding fragment in the XSD view: